 For starters, Oracle is home to the industry’s first high-performance bare-metal instances.

-Storagereview, a world leading independent storage authority, discovered that Oracle bare metal with attached block volumes offer a 2-5x better performance than AWS EC2 i3.metal, manifesting itself in terms of record-low latency and excellent consistency in performance (1).
+Storage review, a world-leading independent storage authority, discovered that Oracle bare metal with attached block volumes offers a 2-5x better performance than AWS EC2 i3.metal, manifesting itself in terms of record-low latency and excellent consistency in performance (1).

 “What makes the Oracle Cloud bare metal instances really incredible, though, is the locally attached NVMe storage.
 The DenseIO2.8 had 1 device, while the DenseIO2.52 had 8, giving these instances performance measured in the millions of IOPS.”

-2. For EBS customers, Total Cost of Ownership of OCI is 38% less than on premise and 44% less than AWS
+2. For EBS Customers, the Total Cost of Ownership of OCI is 38% Less than On-Premise and 44% Less than AWS

 The leading engineers who designed Oracle Cloud Infrastructure were architecting it for workloads like E-Business Suite.
 The streamlined deployment of EBS onto OCI enables vast cost reductions that other clouds could never match for the native-oracle user.

-A portion of these cost reductions lie in the industry-wide advantage of switching to Cloud, that is, the pay-as-you-go purchase model that lets companies reduce their capital expenditures to take advantage of cloud flexibility as an operating / variable expense.
+A portion of these cost reductions lies in the industry-wide advantage of switching to Cloud, that is, the pay-as-you-go purchase model that lets companies reduce their capital expenditures to take advantage of cloud flexibility as an operating/variable expense.

 Additionally, their various migration options also allow you to avoid re-architecture and re-integration, meaning less disruption to business processes than any other provider.
 Less disruption means less troubleshooting and less troubleshooting means less overhead allocated to address incidents.